gaifeng8864/klipper-on-android/README_en.md

 In the above output information, the second aid_radio is the user group of the serial device, and ttyACM0 is the name of the serial device.
 The complete serial device path is /dev/ttyACM0

-Note! ! !
-Different printer motherboards may have different names and user groups in different Android phones, please confirm carefully! ! !
+***Note! ! !
+Different printer motherboards may have different names and user groups in different Android phones, please confirm carefully! ! !***

+***If the information output after running the command " ls -al /dev/ " is similar to the following:***

+	crw-rw----.
+1 root root 166, 0 6 29 11:57 ttyACM0

+***This means that " ttyACM0 " belongs to the root user group.
+The following operations in step 6 will no longer apply.
+Please jump directly to step 7.
+What to do if " ttyACM0 " belongs to the root user group***

-After confirming the user group of the device, run the following command to add user print3D to the user group of the serial device, so that user print3D obtains read and write permissions to the serial device.
+If ttyACM0 is confirmed to belong to the non-root user group, run the following command to add user print3D to the user group of the serial device, so that user print3D obtains read and write permissions to the serial device.

-Here, the previous method of using scripts to obtain serial device permissions is abandoned.
-Because I found that there is a big delay in using the script to obtain permissions, and there may be problems with "[SDCard updates](https://www.klipper3d.org/SDCard_Updates.html)".

 	sudo usermod -a -G aid_radio print3D